melvidoni/resume/content/experience/pcmember.md

 **Other Peer-Review Activities**

 - Associate Editor of [rOpenSci Software Peer Review](https://ropensci.org/blog/2019/01/31/more_editors/) (2018-present).
-- Peer Review for the AnitaB.org "Pass It On" Awards (2019)
+- Peer Reviewer for the AnitaB.org "Pass It On" Awards (2019)